Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewer for their useful comments on the manuscript.
 The \sherwood simulations and its post-processing were performed using the Curie supercomputer at the Tre Grand Centre de Calcul (TGCC), and the DiRAC Data Analytic system at the University of Cambridge, operated by the University of Cambridge High Performance Computing Service on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BIS National E-infrastructure capital grant (ST/K001590/1), STFC capital grants ST/H008861/1 and ST/H00887X/1, and STFC DiRAC Operations grant ST/K00333X/1.
 DiRAC is part of the National E- Infrastructure.
 Computations in this work were also performed using the CALX machines at IoA.
 Support by ERC Advanced Grant 320596 `The Emergence of Structure During the Epoch of reionization' is gratefully acknowledged.
 MGH acknowledge the support of the UK Science and Technology Facilities Council (STFC) and the National Science Foundation under Grant No. NSF PHY-1748958.
 GK is partly supported by the Department of Atomic Energy (Government of India) research project with Project Identification Number RTI~4002, and by the Max Planck Society through a Max Planck Partner Group.This work was supported by grants from the Swiss National Supercomputing Centre (CSCS) under project IDs s949 and s1114.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.